mikkohei13/airflow/readme.md

     chmod -R 777 dags/
     chmod -R 777 scripts/

-Set environment variables to `.env`.
+Set environment variables to `.env` or use default ones.

 Note that `AIRFLOW__CORE__FERNET_KEY` and `FERNET_KEY` have to be must be 32 url-safe base64-encoded bytes.
 These can be generated with `openssl rand -base64 32`